 #17: Rose Gold Balayage Highlights on Short Dark Cocoa Hair

-Take a classic balayage to the next level by going for a rosy glow that brightens your natural dark brunette hair.
+Take a classic balayage to the next level by going for a rosy glow that brightens the natural color of your dark brunette hair.

 This choppy and tousled bob is the perfect canvas for this easy-going brown balayage hair color.

 #18: Dark Mocha Balayage Hair with Red Highlights

-Sizzle in this sexy crimson-streaked wavy medium hairstyle, done with a balayage technique!
+Sizzle in this sexy crimson-streaked wavy long hairstyle, done with a balayage technique!
 It’s totally a win-win for its edginess and low upkeep requirement.

 #19: Midnight Blue Balayage Highlights on Black Hair

 These waves of azure streaks on naturally dark hair create a sophisticated balayage inspiration!

 It’s most mesmerizing on fair to medium skin and can be rocked by any type of hair.